 We are all different but have one major thing in common.

-I’m feeling amazing, both physically and mentally.
-This journey has shown me that if you commit to something, stay focused, motivated, and determined, nothing can stop you.
+It shows you that if you commit, stay focused, motivated and determined, nothing can stop you.
 If you will it, it is no dream.

-And lastly to Adam, Belinda, and everyone involved with The Man Shake, thankyou.
-This has been truly life-changing and I couldn’t be happier.
+And lastly thanks to Adam, Belinda and everyone involved with The Man Shake.
+This has been a life-changing thing and I couldn’t be happier.